haraka/Haraka/docs/plugins/relay.md

 # relay

-[MTAs](http://en.wikipedia.org/wiki/Mail_transfer_agent) generally only accept mail for _local_ domains they know they can deliver to.
-In Haraka, is usually the `rcpt_to.*` plugins that decide which domains and/or email addresses are deliverable.
+[MTAs](http://en.wikipedia.org/wiki/Mail_transfer_agent) generally only accept mail for _local_ domains they can deliver to.
+In Haraka, the `rcpt_to.*` plugins usually decide which domains and/or email addresses are deliverable.
 By default, everything else is rejected.

 *Relaying* is when a MTA accepts mail that is destined elsewhere.
 Back in the day (1980s), most MTAs permitted open relaying.
 Soon spammers abused our open relays (1990s) and spoiled the party.
 Now nearly all MTAs have relaying disabled and [MUAs](http://en.wikipedia.org/wiki/Mail_user_agent) are required to use a [MSA](http://en.wikipedia.org/wiki/Message_submission_agent) to relay.
 Most MTAs (including Haraka) have MSA features and can serve both purposes.

-This **relay** plugin provides Haraka with management options for relaying.
+This **relay** plugin provides Haraka with options for managing relay permissions.

 ## Authentication

 One way to enable relaying is [authentication](http://haraka.github.io/manual.html) via the auth plugins.
 Successful authentication enables relaying during _that_ SMTP connection.
-To securely offer SMTP AUTH, the [tls](http://haraka.github.io/manual/plugins/tls.html) plugin and an auth plugin be enabled.
-When both are configured correctly, the AUTH SMTP extension will be advertised to SMTP clients.
+To securely offer SMTP AUTH, the [tls](http://haraka.github.io/manual/plugins/tls.html) plugin and at least one auth plugin must be enabled and properly configured.
+When that requirement is met, the AUTH SMTP extension will be advertised to SMTP clients.

     % nc mail.example.com 587
     220 mail.example.com ESMTP Haraka 2.4.0 ready